gerasimou/UNDERSEA/README.md

 * **memoryMonitor.sh**: Script for launching visualvm and connecting the UNDERSEA_Controller process with the memory monitoring tool)
 <br /> Run ```./memoryMonitor.sh```

+--

+Should you have any comments, suggestions or questions, or to report a bug, please email simos.gerasimou-at-york.ac.uk